 A little bit of theory :)

 When people begin to entertain the idea of creating an in-home library it is important to plan ahead depending on the type of a library is actually desired.
+Library design must suit the function!
 There are three major types, as far as I can tell.

 1. Display library.